kiasaki/blog/content/pages/library.md

 - **Hackers & Painters** Big ideas from the computer age _Paul Graham_
 - **The Power of Habit** Why We Do What We Do in Life and Business _Charles Duhigg_
-- **The ONE thing** The Surprisingly Simple Truth Behing Extraordinary Results _Gary Keller & Jay Papasan_
+- **The ONE thing** The Surprisingly Simple Truth Behind Extraordinary Results _Gary Keller & Jay Papasan_

 ## Before 2015